sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/TagCategoriesApi.md

 | **200** | OK |  -  |

-## getRun
+## getCategories

-> Run getRun(projectId, runId, optFields)
+> List&lt;TagCategory&gt; getCategories(projectId)

-Get run with the given identifier from the specified project-space.
+Get all tag categories in the given project-space.

-Get run with the given identifier from the specified project-space.
+Get all tag categories in the given project-space.

 ### Example